- What is Amniocentesis?

 - How Accurate is an Amniocentesis Test?

-- Risks of Amniocentesis on Mother and Foetus
+- Risks of Amniocentesis to the Pregnant Woman and the Foetus

 - Amniocentesis vs CVS: